LoginVSI/PSLoginEnterprise/docs/LEPlatformMetricsApi.md

 $MetricGroups = "MyMetricGroups" # String[] | An array of strings representing the groups or categories of metrics to filter the results. (optional)
 $Instances = "MyInstances" # String[] | An array of strings representing the specific instances or sources associated with the metrics to filter the results. (optional)
 $ComponentTypes = "MyComponentTypes" # String[] | An array of strings representing the type of the components associated with the metrics to filter the results. (optional)
-$AggregationWindowEvery = "MyAggregationWindowEvery" # String | The time interval at which the metrics should be aggregated (e.g.,  10m ,  1h ,  30m ). (optional)
+$AggregationWindowEvery = "MyAggregationWindowEvery" # String | The time interval at which the metrics should be aggregated (e.g., ""10m"", ""1h"", ""30m""). (optional)
-$AggregationWindowFn = "MyAggregationWindowFn" # String | The aggregation function to be applied to the metrics within each aggregation window (e.g.,  mean ,  median ,  min). (optional)
+$AggregationWindowFn = "MyAggregationWindowFn" # String | The aggregation function to be applied to the metrics within each aggregation window (e.g., ""mean"", ""median"", ""min). (optional)
 $GroupColumns = "MyGroupColumns" # String[] | A list of columns used for grouping the metrics.
 This parameter allows customization of how metrics are grouped in the results.
 When specified, the grouping will always include '_measurement' (representing the metric ID) and 'environment_key'.
 Available options for grouping include:  - '_measurement': The metric ID. (always included)  - 'environment_key': The key identifying the environment. (always included)  - 'instance': The specific instance or source associated with the metrics.  - 'group': The group or category of the metrics.  - 'component_type': The type of the components associated with the metrics.  - '{user_defined_custom_tag}': Any user-defined custom tags. (optional)
 $CustomTagsFilters = "MyCustomTagsFilters" # String[] | Filters for custom tags.
-The expected format can be one of the following:  -  tagKey=tagValue1;tagValue2;tagValue3 : Selects metrics where 'tagKey' is equal to 'tagValue1', 'tagValue2' OR 'tagValue3'.  -  tagKey=* : Selects metrics where 'tagKey' is present in the collection of custom tags. (optional)
+The expected format can be one of the following:  - ""tagKey=tagValue1;tagValue2;tagValue3"": Selects metrics where 'tagKey' is equal to 'tagValue1', 'tagValue2' OR 'tagValue3'.  - ""tagKey=*"": Selects metrics where 'tagKey' is present in the collection of custom tags. (optional)

 # Retrieves a collection of platform metrics based on the specified filters.
 try {